yannbf/frontend-code-challenge/README.md

 Project created as a challenge from McMakler.
 It shows real estate advertisements and their info (based in euro).

 Regarding the layout, some dummy stuff was added just to make the project look more like a complete application, instead of just showing the required components.
-If you just want to see how the application looks like, check the SCREENS folder in this repo.
+If you just want to see how the application looks like, check the SCREENS folder in this repo, or check the live demo here: https://real-estatium.firebaseapp.com

 ## Project Features